ssbc/ssb-tribes2/README.md

 ### `ssb.tribes2.listMembers(groupId) => source`

 Returns a pull stream source listing every known member of the group with id `groupId`.
+Note: lists members whether or not they've accepted the invite.

 ### `ssb.tribes2.listInvites() => source`